 The epic medieval poems “Chansons de Geste” tell how the city got its name.
 During a siege by Charlemagne when the city was under Muslim rule, the starving populace was near surrender until a local noblewoman, Dame Carcas, reputedly gathered up the last of their grain, fed it to a sow, and tossed the pig over the ramparts.
 The pig burst, scattering the grain.
 Dame Carcas then demanded a parley and cried, “Carcas te sonne!” (“Carcas is calling you!”)
 The Franks, concluding that Carcassonne must have unlimited food supplies, ended their siege.
 Like all such stories, it is not checkable and almost certainly apocryphal.

 Carcassonne’s walls were further fortified by the vicomtes de Trencavel in the 12th century but the town was taken during the Albigensian Crusade by anti-Cathar troops under Simon de Montfort.
 In 1249 the city passed to Louis IX who laid out the ville basse.
 It was razed to the ground in 1355 by the English Black Prince during the Hundred Years War, then rebuilt by the citizens.
 By the mid-17th century, the city had lost its position as a strategic frontier, and the ramparts were quarried for their stones.
-But interest in the Middle Ages revived, and the government ordered Viollet-le-Duc (the restorer of Notre-Dame in Paris) to repair and, where necessary, rebuild the walls.
+But interest in the Middle Ages revived in the mid-19th century, and the government ordered Viollet-le-Duc (the restorer of Notre-Dame in Paris) to repair and, where necessary, rebuild the walls.
 He took considerable license when rebuilding the citadel to incorporate various very un-medieval features.
+In addition, the city today has an overabundance of souvenir shops, and silly attractions like virtual reality “tours” and torture museums.
 But what does that matter?
 Carcassonne casts its spell on all who come here.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.